The recent fall temps in my area have made me hungry for a pot of potato soup.

 - Salt and pepper to taste

-- Take a potato masher-or other utensil and mash the potatoes to your desired consistency-I like chunks left in mine-while I know other folks prefer theirs smooth
+- Take a potato masher or other utensil and mash the potatoes to your desired consistency, I like chunks left in mine, but I know other folks prefer theirs smooth

-You can fry up some bacon to sprinkle on top of your soup-you can add shredded cheese as well.
-But in my opinion-you cannot have a good bowl of potato soup without a cake of cornbread.
-Crumble some cornbread in a bowl-cover with soup-and sprinkle a few onions on top-pour yourself a glass of sweet tea-and you have a feast.
-A feast that if you’re not careful-in Pap’s words-you’ll bust your belly on.
+You can fry up some bacon to sprinkle on top of your soup or add shredded cheese.
+But in my opinion you cannot have a good bowl of potato soup without a cake of cornbread.
+Crumble some cornbread in a bowl, cover with soup, and sprinkle a few onions on top, pour yourself a glass of sweet tea and you have a feast.
+A feast that if you’re not careful, in Pap’s words you’ll bust your belly on.